-The first day of preschool can be exciting and also a little intimidating for a child as well as their parent.
+The first day of preschool can be exciting and also a little intimidating for a child as well as their parents.
 Here are a few suggestions to help ease the fears of separation:

-- Visit the classroom prior to the first day of school. - Read books about school to your child. - Discuss the first day of school with your child. - Be clear when you are leaving, say goodbye and tell them when you will be back. - Remember, your child will detect your own fears and anxieties, be brave! - Your child is in safe, experienced, and caring hands.
+- Visit the classroom prior to the first day of school.
+The classroom teacher will reach out to families prior to the start of the school year for this opportunity. - Read books about school to your child. - Discuss the first day of school with your child. - Be clear when you are leaving, say goodbye and tell them when you will be back. - Remember, your child will detect your own fears and anxieties, be brave! - Your child is in safe, experienced, and caring hands.

-End of the Day Procedure
+End of Day Procedure

-Your child must be met at the classroom door by a parent or person listed on the emergency card with a driver's license or ID to be dismissed.
+Your child must be met at the designated pink up area by a parent or person listed on the emergency card with a driver's license or ID to be dismissed.
 If there is any change in who will be picking up your child, the name of the person picking up your child must be added to the emergency card.
 YOUR CHILD WILL NOT BE RELEASED TO ANYONE NOT LISTED ON THE EMERGENCY CARD.